UK Economy Shows No Growth In February - UrduPoint

 UK Economy Shows No Growth In February

-LONDON, (UrduPoint / Pakistan Point News - 29th Apr, 2023 ) :Britain's economy failed to grow as expected in February, but a bounce in January was stronger than first thought, official data showed on Saturday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd May, 2023 ) :Britain's economy failed to grow as expected in February, but a bounce in January was stronger than first thought, official data showed on Wednesday.

 The Office for National Statistics (ONS) said the economic output was flat in month-on-month terms in February.